-There is also a free brochure (including map) of winter trails in the Glacier Point Road area.
-See brochure.
+There is also a free brochure & map of winter trails in the Glacier Point Road area.

 Visitors to backcountry cabins have an increased risk of exposure to potential disease-causing vectors.
 To help reduce exposure to such risks, all food must be stored in the rodent-proof bins provided in the kitchen area.
 Please thoroughly clean food-preparation areas after each meal.
 For more information, please visit the website of the California Department of Public Health.